 What is it

 People have strong but divergent opinions about the nature of animals' minds.
 Do dogs make plans?
 Do they remember specific events?
 Do they dream?
 Do cats recognize their owners as unified wholes, or just as collections of parts, some warm, some capable of providing food.
 Could it be that whales, dolphins, elephants, and various kind of monkeys have mental lives that approach -- or surpass -- those of humans in subtlety and richness?
-John and Ken explore the nature of non-human minds with guest Colin Allen from Indiana University.
+John and Ken explore the nature of non-human minds with Colin Allen from Indiana University, editor of The Cognitive Animal: Empirical and Theoretical Perspectives on Animal Cognition.

 John begins by talking about his own dog and the evidence that she has a mind, while Ken wonders if there is any dog owner anywhere who seriously doesn't think that their pet has a mind.
 John then wonders whether Ken really has a mind, and they talk about some reasons to believe that other humans, at least, have minds.
 John then discusses how often humans anthropomorphize their computers, their cars, their boats, their toasters, and how this often leads to what seems like acknowledging the minds of inanimate objects.
 Ken brings up Donald Davidson's position that "Thought goes where talk goes," and that since we talk and animals don't we think and they don't, but John brings up the perennial case of parrots.